 Costs

-If you’re doing it right, your cost savings on purchasing homes or profit from acting as an agent on others’ deals will more than cover these annual expenses, but you have to stay active in order to ensure they do.
+If you’re doing it right, your cost savings on purchasing homes or profit from acting as an agent on others’ deals will more than cover these annual expenses, but you have to stay active to ensure they do.
 Plus, don’t forget that you’ll need to account for taxes for each profitable transaction you do as an agent.

 Education and time investment

-In addition to the upfront time investment, you’ll likely need to complete continuing education courses — the number of hours and cost associated varies by state, but expect around 20 hours each year.
+In addition to the upfront time investment, you’ll likely need to complete continuing education courses.
+The number of hours and cost associated varies by state, but expect around 20 hours each year.

 Paperwork and added responsibility

 Plus, there are some added standards and ethics you must abide by as a licensed real estate agent.
 If you don’t know these rules, you could face legal trouble or have your license revoked.
-This includes disclosure rules that stipulate that you must let a buyer or seller know you are licensed and can not “knowingly take advantage” of them.
+This includes disclosure rules stipulating that you must let a buyer or seller know you are licensed and can not “knowingly take advantage” of them.

 Distraction from investing goals

 There’s something to be said for being able to focus on growing your investment properties and letting the experts handle other aspects of your business.
-Just like you wouldn’t try to become an expert at electrical work (and would instead hire an experienced electrician), you may wish to defer to someone who is already a trusted and knowledgeable real estate agent than try to become one yourself.
+Just like you wouldn’t try to become an expert at electrical work (and would instead hire an experienced electrician), you may wish to defer to someone who is already a trusted and knowledgeable real estate agent rather than try to become one yourself.

-If you’ve already toyed with the idea of being an agent, or are just getting started in the industry and need some knowledge, extra cash, or a good network to get started, it may be a good move.
+If you’ve already toyed with the idea of being an agent or are just getting started in the industry and need some knowledge, extra cash, or a good network to get started, it may be a good move.

 You may even be able to find a low, flat fee agent or one who will give you a discount commission rate because you’ll be doing a high volume of sales or purchases using them as your agent.
 And instead of tying up your time, you can focus on being a growing investor.